 Digital transformation is empowering New Zealand businesses.
-In fact, it is expected that 55% of the nation’s GDP will be derived from digital technology by 2021.
+In fact, in 2018, it was predicted that 55% of the nation’s GDP will be derived from digital technology by 2021.

 It’s also no secret that leaders in digital transformation reap significant benefits compared to their under-developed competitors.

 But “digital transformation” can be daunting.
 It’s not a silver bullet solution, and in fact is more of an ongoing process.
 But businesses can start small to make competitive gains straight away.